kaiphung-oss/uasal.github.io/_posts/2026-08-13_Blog_Post_Adi_Khandewal_Kai_Phung.md

  <img src="/assets/blog_images/adi_with_telescope.jpeg" alt="4 inch and 7 inch diameter Integrating Spheres" width="600"/>

- *Adi standing next to a telescope*
+ *Adi standing next to the University of Toronto’s half meter telescope at the E.C.
+Carr Astronomical Observatory*

 **Q: Speaking of data, your work at UASAL deals with detector sensors and algorithm development.
 Can you break down what you’re working on?**